-lute fact.
-In view of the interest now existing in this form of mediumship-"trumpet mediumship," as it is sometimes called-we quote from an answer given by Mrs. Mary T. Longley, of Washington, D. C., in reply to a question from a correspondent of "The Progressive Thinker" (May 1st, 1920), from whose columns we take the statement, which we have had slightly to reduce.
-It is worth noting that under good conditions the direct voice can be (and fre-quently has been) heard in a fully lighted room:-
+In view of the interest now existing in this form of mediumship-"trumpet mediumship," as it is sometimes called-we quote from an answer given by Mrs. Mary T. Longley, of Washington, D. C., in reply to a question from a correspondent of "The Progressive Thinker" (May Ist.
+Longley, of Washington, D. C., in reply to a question loss a correspondent of "The Progressive Thinker" (May 1st, 1920), from whose columns we take the statement, which we have had slightly to reduce.
+It is worth noting that under good conditions the direct voice can be (and frequently has been) heard in a fully lighted room:-

-we have had shightly to reduce.
-It is worth noting that under good conditions the direct voice can be (and fre-quently has been) heard in a fully lighted room :- The medium must hold the trumpet and allow the spirits to use his vocal organs until they grow strong enough to handle the instrument independently.
-In this case the presumption is that the scances are held in a darkened room, and that no mortal eye could detect the fact that the trumpet was being held by the medium and his voice speaking through the tube, unless he chose to tell the sitters of this fact.
-The whole procedure savours of deception.
-That is to say, while the sensitive might be thoroughly honest and conscientious at first, if he held the trumpet and talked through its mouthpiece and could make thus given, it would be a great temptation to him, or her, to continue on that course, and to thus become one of that, if the holder of the trumpet was a trance, or semi-trance, medium, he, while personally intending to do right, might become the victim of some carth-bound and mis-chievous spirit; and there might be many such, who delight in "fooling the people."
-And thus the medium would be made to give deceptive messages, seemingly, by indepen-dent trumpet work.
-In any case, it is playing with fire to begin to "help the spirits" in their efforts to develop any phase of mediumship by any method that savours of or will lead to trickery.
-When a spirit talks through the trumpet when in the dark, that mechanical contrivance is supposed to be lifted and used independently of the physical help of the medium, he is falsifying, oven if he is giving correct and veritable spirit messages to parties prosent.
-He could as well give those communications vare the medial organs without the deception or use of the trumpet.
-A medium who will lend himself to any such practices is reprehensible, for there is no "physical and objective phenomenal mediumship" in the case, and the shams in the truest sense of the word.
-In the develop-ment of trunpet mediumship the si convey it whence they desired.
+The medium must hold the trumpet and allow the spirits to use his vocal organs until they grow strong enough to handle the instrument independently.
+In the case the presumption is that the séances are held in a darkened room, and that no mortal eye could detect the fact that the trumpet was being held by the medium and his voice speaking through the tube, unless he chose to tell the sitters of this fact.
+The whole procedure savour of deception.
+That is to say, while the sensitive might be thoroughly honest and conscientious at first, if he held the trumpet and talked through its mouthpiece and could make the audience believe that independent demonstrations were thoroughly honest and conscientious at first, if he held the trumpet and talked through its mouthpiece and could make the audience believe that independent demonstrations were thus given, it would be a great temptation to him, or her, to continue on that course, and to thus become one of that despicable class-a mediumistic fraud.
+On the other hand, if the holder of the trumpet was a trance, or semtrance, medium, he, while personally intending to do right, might become the victim of some carth-bound and mischievous spirit; and there might be many such, who delight in "fooling the people."
+And thus the medium would be made to give deceptive messages, seemingly, by independent trumpet work.
+In any case, it is playing with fire to begin to "help the spirits" in their efforts to develop any phase of mediumship by any method that savours of a will lead to trickery.
+When a spirit talks through the trumpet when in the dark, that mechanical contrivance is supposed to be lifted and used independently of the physical help of the medium, but if, instead, it is held and spoken through by the medium, but if, instead, it is held and spoken through by the medium, but if, instead, it is held and spoken through by the medium, but if, instead, it is held and spoken through substitute the deception or use of the trumpet.
+A medium who will lend himself to any subpractices is reprehensible, for there is no "physical and objective phenomenal mediumship" in the case, and the parties are claiming to be what they are not, and are shams in the truest sense of the word.
+In the development of trunpet mediumship the sitters might place the instrument in a sloping or inclined position on a stand or table close to the sitters, or in the centre of the circle and thus eliminate the necessity of the spirits lifting the tube and taking it from place to place.
+The unsenoperators could thus use the mouthpiece for the conventration, and later, when accustomed to the work, they could be prepared to lift the trumpet from the floor and to convey it whe convey it whence they desired,